allynt/django-singleton2/README.md

     poetry run pytest ./example-project
 ```

 I will add to this file throughout this document.
-And I will write more about tox in the #testing section.
+And I will write more about tox in the testing section.

-#### pytest
+### pytest

 Django comes with its own testing framework.
 And it's pretty good.
 If you are content with it that's fine.
 I like to have a bit more control over my test runners.
 And I like the way that pytest uses fixtures.
 And I've just gotten used to it over the years.
-So I use pytest.
+So I use **pytest**.

 `poetry add --group dev pytest pytest-django factory-boy`

 There are several useful [pytest plugins](https://docs.pytest.org/en/7.2.x/reference/plugin_list.html) you can add if you like.

-I'll write more about pytest in the #testing section.
+I'll write more about pytest in the testing section.

-#### yapf
+### yapf

-I use yapf (Yet Another Python Formatter) for linting because I like my code to be pretty.
+I use **yapf** (Yet Another Python Formatter) for linting because I like my code to be pretty.
 Install it like this:

 `poetry add --group dev yapf`

-I _might_ revert to **black** instead of **yapf** simply because it can't be formatted and therefore it's impossible to get into arguments about what the code style should look like.
+I _might_ revert to **black** instead of **yapf** simply because it can't be configured and therefore it's impossible to get into arguments about what the code style should look like.
 At the time of writing, though, there are just a few idiosyncracies about **black** that bug me.

 In fact, I'm so idiosyncratic that I add my own personal style choices to yapf: